extradosages/RestInterfaces.jl/README.md

 ## Overview
 This is a lightweight Julia library for implementing basic REST APIs.
 It was created to provide a means of programming these APIs that felt Julia-idiomatic.
 It sits on-top of the venerable [HTTP.jl](https://github.com/JuliaWeb/HTTP.jl).

-RestApis.jl offers a collection of facilities for designing REST-oriented HTTP.jl server middleware.
-These include:
-- A server resource interface with isolates deserialization, processing, and re-serialization of requests into responses
-- Pattern-matching routers which handle 405s
-- Application-layer Http errors and middleware to transform them into responses with the appropriate statuses

 ## An Example
 The following is an example of a small Hello, World! server.